-ElectriFly[TM] FlatOuts[TM] HellCat and Zero
+ElectriFly[TM] FlatOuts[TM] Zero

 Enjoy solo sport flying or exciting combat with another flat fighter - indoors or out!
-Made of lightweight, precolored foam, the FlatOuts Hellcat and Zero indoor ARF models demand little time, effort or expense - and they're a perfect way to use your .40 glow trainer experience to learn indoor piloting skills.
-Both have a low parts count and factoryapplied trim scheme, so you can have your Hellcat or Zero flight-ready in as little as 1 to 2 hours.
+Made of lightweight, precolored foam, the FlatOuts Zero indoor ARF demands little time, effort or expense - and its a perfect way to use your .40 glow trainer experience to learn indoor piloting skills.
+The Zero has a low parts count and factory-applied trim scheme, so you can have your Zero flight-ready in as little as 1 to 2 hours.
 Precut slots in the foam panels are ready for easy installation of linkages and radio gear.
-The wing of each has a Jedelsky-type airfoil design to improve lift and slow flight characteristics.
+The wing has a Jedelsky-type airfoil design to improve lift and slow flight characteristics.
 It also incorporates a round carbon-fiber spar to keep weight low and increase strength.
-Both models include prop, prop saver/adapter, streamers, and factory-installed motor and gearbox.
-Hellcat - GPMA1121, Zero - GPMA1122
+Includes prop, prop saver/adapter, streamers, and factory-installed motor and gearbox.
+GPMA1122